network-quality/server/README.md

 Responsiveness: High (1825 RPM)
 ```

-**NOTE**: The `networkQuality` CLI tool will only connect to a server presenting a valid SSL certificiate.
+**NOTE**: The `networkQuality` CLI tool will only connect to a server presenting a valid SSL certificate.
 If you are using a custom CA, ensure the CA is trusted by the system.

 There are more options available to affect behavior of this utility.
 See the manpage of `networkQuality` for more info.